 ServiceNow is an enterprise IT service management system that combines ITIL v3 process support, modern SaaS delivery, and modern Web functionality, which provides a fairly adaptable and self-managing application.
 The company also claims that they are industry’s third biggest SaaS company with 1,778 customers worldwide.
 In addition, many people also believe that JIRA Service Desk and ServiceNow should be integrated together to deliver and ultimate user experience.

 That being said, there are various aspects of the platform that have issues where JIRA Service Desk excels.
 For example, many users have complained that ServiceNow's UI is very cluttered, confusing, and non-intuitive.
 JIRA Service Desk, on the other hand, is known for its simple and user-friendly interface.
-Additionally, another huge shortcoming is that ServiceNow's customization features aren’t very accessible, especially to those who don’t have administrative training.
+Additionally, another huge shortcoming is that ServiceNow's customisation features aren’t very accessible, especially to those who don’t have administrative training.
 ServiceNow also is limited in the fact that it only has basic reporting and dashboard functionality; customers looking for business value-based reporting will likely have to purchase third-party solutions.